simoncoudeville/chordboard/README.md

-# Chordpilot (Vite + Vue 3 + WebMIDI)
+# Chordboard (Vite + Vue 3 + WebMIDI)

-Chordpilot is a browser-based chord pad tool for quickly auditioning and sending harmonies to your synths or DAW over MIDI.
+Chordboard is a browser-based chord pad tool for quickly auditioning and sending harmonies to your synths or DAW over MIDI.
 It uses WebMidi.js for MIDI I/O and Tonal.js for music-theory utilities.

 ## Highlights